Didas-git/anilist-wrapper/README.md

 The usage is the same as the [MediaQuery](#media-query);

-[^*]: Not everything is supported as of yet, please refer to the todo list to see what has full implementation or open an issue to talk about it
+[^*]: Not everything is supported yet, please refer to the todo list to see what has full implementation or open an issue to talk about it